automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Saltopus.md

 # Saltopus
-## Description: Experts aren't sure if this was a dinosaur or an archosaur.
+## Experts aren't sure if this was a dinosaur or an archosaur.